isl-org/OpenBot/open-code/README.md

 You can run this application directly from the [Link](http://openbot.itinker.io "Link").

-or you can run it locally via creating a local copy of the project.
+You can also run it locally via creating a local copy of the project.
 To achieve this, navigate into the `openBot/open-code` folder, set environment variables and run application.

 ## Environment Variables

-create a `.env` file inside `open-code` folder.
+Create a `.env` file inside `open-code` folder.
 To run this project, you will need to add the following environment variables to your .env file.

 ```